madsys-dev/DSA-2LM/README.md

 ### Figure 10

 This test script takes approximately 1.5 minutes to complete.
-The raw results are stored in the `figures/figure10/results` directory:
+The raw results are stored in the `figures/figure10/results` directory,

 ```sh
 cd figure10
 ./dsa_test.sh
 ```

-Then convert the raw results into CSV format:
+Then convert the raw results into CSV format,

 ```sh
 python3 ./convert_to_csv.py